milokim/virt-rc/README.md

 This image includes virt-rc binaries and shell script file.
 Please note that this repository is ubuntu-based.

 Alternatively, you may want to build docker image manually.
 Please use the [Dockerfile](https://github.com/milokim/virt-rc/blob/master/docker/Dockerfile) and build it.
+It takes much time to be completed.
+If you've already pulled the image, then please skip building the dockerfile.

 	$ docker build -t virtrc/latest .